 The proposed renovation would enhance accessibility to all of the aforementioned programs.

-The Daily Bread Food Bank and The Fellowship Centre (Soup Kitchen) project “Renew the Cathedral, Reach out, Build Within” is a renovation of our existing building.
+The St Paul’s Social Services Food Bank and The Fellowship Centre (Soup Kitchen) project “Renew the Cathedral, Reach out, Build Within” is a renovation of our existing building.
 The work we are undertaking would involve 3 floors of space and result in the harmonizing of functions within the space.
 Further, the creation of expanded and re-purposed program areas would provide accessibility to people from our community who depend on us.
 This project would create wheelchair access throughout the main, upper and lower levels of the building through ramps, elevator access and barrier-free washrooms.

 The original design of the renovation provided an elevator, two new barrier- free access ramps and a minimum of 4 new accessible washrooms.
 It would also result in the social service programs being located on one level, removing the need to use at least two flights of stairs in the process.
 We have been working with Wasylko Architect Inc. to refine our plans and ensure that we provide solutions to all of the needs that our consultative process uncovered.